paulbricman/paulbricman.github.io/docs/bookshelf.md

 # Bookshelf

-Those are the books I've read at least in part since the somewhat arbitrary moment of getting a [reMarkable](https://remarkable.com/), as it marked a big change in [my reading setup](https://notebook.wesleyac.com/how-to-pirate-ebooks/).
+Those are the books I've read at least in part since the somewhat arbitrary moment of getting a [reMarkable](https://remarkable.com/), as it marked a big change in my reading setup (which is very similar to [this one](https://notebook.wesleyac.com/how-to-pirate-ebooks/)).
 I'm reading books for three main reasons:
 - ✨ **to be inspired**
 - 💡 **to be mindblown**
 - 🍿 **to be entertained**

-The emoji stamps signal books which I've found particularly inspiring, mindblowing, or entertaining.
+The emojis indicate books which I've found particularly inspiring, mindblowing, or entertaining.
 Bold entries are all-time favorites.

 - A Fire Upon The Deep, Vernor Vinge ✨
 - Augmenting Human Intellect, Douglas Engelbart